 When you feel ready, cross your right ankle over the bottom of the left thigh (right under the knee).
 Then prop yourself up on your forearms and roll the shoulders back to open the heart as you energetically push your right knee away from you, stretching the hips.
 Spend a minute or two here, breathing deeply into the heart center, and then repeat on the other side.

-Slowly find your way to downward facing dog and pedal out the feet.
+Slowly find your way to downward-facing dog and pedal out the feet.
 When you feel ready, inhale to step your left leg forward.
-Lower the knee onto mat or blanket, and create enough space in the hips so that you can really feel a stretch into your right hip flexor.
-Inhale to lift the arms over head, bending back into a crescent lunge.
+Lower the knee onto a mat or blanket, and create enough space in the hips so that you can really feel a stretch into your right hip flexor.
+Inhale to lift the arms overhead, bending back into a crescent lunge.

 After a few breaths with this arm variation, stack your palms over your heart and breathe into your hands, keeping your back bending.

 Stay here for ten more breaths, then repeat on the other side.